special forces operations operators in gear walking together in uniform

 • Maintains performance under real workload conditions

 In tactical and high-demand populations, durability is what separates short-term fitness from lifelong functional performance.
+That distinction is explored further in the post on durability in performance training, the foundation concept this entire contrast is built on.

 Common Missteps That Reduce Long-Term Resilience